OUR PARISH COUNCILS:

-We have two parish councils, reflecting the dual nature of our community, but has this always been the case, or when did this manner of self government come about?
+We have two parish councils, reflecting the dual nature of our community, but when did this manner of self-government come about?

 During the nineteenth century most villages were managed by an church body called a 'vestry,' consisting of local landowners, senior villagers and clerics.
 The system had been in place for several centuries, and its responsibilities included highways, poor relief, and latterly education.

 The 1894 Local Government Act however gave civil parishes for the first time the right to elect a parish council with powers to raise monies, and to initiate projects of village improvement.

 Queen Victoria’s diamond jubilee in 1897 gave communities around the country an ideal opportunity to realise these new powers - and the Astons chose to mark the jubilee by the public subscription and purchase of our recreation ground, managed by the newly created councils.

 As villages took stock of these new powers a new relationship emerged between parish and district councils, and villages began to influence expenditure and policy decisions.
 For example, when towards the end of the First World War Wallingford Rural District Council asked all parish councils what their housing needs might be after the war, the consultation in the Astons led to a programme of council housing, with significant provision in The Croft and Moreton Road being built in the 1920's and 30's.

 (The government had become concerned by the poor health and living conditions of the working classes living in largely privately owned housing, and Lloyd George launched a popular campaign to “build homes fit for heroes.”
 The Housing and Town Planning Act of 1919 (The Addison Act) became the first large scale government intervention to build housing for social use, and local councils were given subsidies to build new houses).